HSG Charitable Foundation Patient Safety Grant

 Grant projects begin.

-Applicants may submit initial payment requests of up to 75% of the grant award between February 1-April 12.
+Grant recipients may submit initial payment requests of up to 75% of the grant award between February 3-April 11.
 Initial payment requests in excess of 75% require a special request.

 Project Scoring Criteria